Magalii/ControlledBias/README.md

 - Windows environement :\
     This code was written for a Linux environment.
 All the paths to files needs to be changed for it to be run in a Windows environment.

+## Textual results

+The results presented in the paper graphs can also be found in textual form in the file 'textual_results.md'.